-Note: The high-pass filter function is not a true high-pass filter.
+Note that the high-pass filter function is not a true high pass filter.
 C3 in series with R7 creates a zero at about 10 Hz.
 As the frequency decreases from about 3 kHz to 10 Hz, the circuit changes from a gain stage into two unity gain buffers.

-3.7 Single-Ended Gain Stages
+3.7 Noninverting Single-Ended Gain Stages

-Although ADSL is the obvious application for the THS6052 EVM, it can also be configured for other applications.
-If the common gain resistor R8 is removed, there is an array of components that allow various dc-coupled and ac-coupled gain stages to be constructed.
+Although ADSL is the obvious application for the THS6053EVM, it can also be configured for other applications.
+There are component locations on the EVM that allow various dc- and ac-coupled gain stages to be constructed.